FlipSide is delighted to be part of the Great Yarmouth and Lowestoft Great Places scheme.

 The project will work with Lowestoft Rising and the Cultural Education Partnership, engaging with more than one thousand Lowestoft school children and with the wider community.
 Phased community engagement will involve the production of audio visual materials that will be used in workshops to explore, through language and poetry, people’s responses to the sea, its history of flooding and what the building of this extensive new flood wall will mean - for the town’s future resilience as a safe and sustainable environment in which to live and work.

-From these workshops text created by the children and the community, will be used in the imaginative and thought provoking art installation on the hoardings, which will wrap around the town in key locations, bringing colour, animation and inventiveness into the public realm, and importantly connecting the town’s community to the project in a very tangible way.
+From these workshops text created by the children and the community, will be used in the imaginative and thought provoking art installation, which will wrap around the town in key locations, bringing colour, animation and inventiveness into the public realm, and importantly connecting the town’s community to the project in a very tangible way.
 In addition, pop-up displays of typographic artwork created during the project will also be shown at local civic events such as the Lowestoft Summer Festival and also in the Library, ensuring that the project is phased throughout the sea defence wall construction.

 Through grass roots community activities this project will create a giant artwork that links to an important infrastructure project for the whole town.
 It will raise the profile and value of art and culture and show how it is relevant to contemporary issues and how it can enhance the environment.
 It will contribute to greater community cohesion and ownership of the town.
 The legacy engraving in the completed sea defence wall will be a lasting cultural legacy for Lowestoft, connecting it to a ‘watertight’ future for the next one hundred years!